phpearth/docs/security/cryptography.md

 key.

 **Hashing** changes data in a way that it cannot be converted back to the original.
-Strong hashing algorithms are practically impossible to turn the hash back to the original data.
 Hashing is commonly used for storing passwords.
 Application doesn't need to know the plain password to operate successfully.

 **Encoding** is explained here only for better overview.
 It has nothing to do with the cryptographic algorithms directly.
 Encoding is transforming data so that they